matthieugomez/EconPDEs.jl/README.md

 # Boundary Conditions
-The second derivative is generated using central difference.
-At the grid boundary, it requires the value of the function outside the grid.
-The package assumes that the value of the function outside the grid is the value of the function at the grid boundary.
+At the state boundary, the first derivative is constructed using upwinding.
+The second derivative is constructed by assuming that the value of the function outside the grid is the value of the function at the grid boundary.

-This corresponds to either one of these two boundary conditions:
+This approach is valid approach if either:
-1. the volatility of the state variable converges to zero at the boundaries.
-This typically happens in models where the state variable is bounded.
+1. the volatility of the state variable is zero at the boundary of the state space (case of bounded state variable).
+In this case, the second derivative simply disappears from the PDE at the boundary.
-2. boundaries are reflecting.
-This typically happens in models where the state variable is unbounded.
+2. Boundaries are reflecting (case of unbounded state variable solved on a finite grid).

+These boundaries conditions encompass most of PDEs in economics.
+For more information about boundary conditions, see [Viscosity Solution for Dummies](http://www.princeton.edu/~moll/viscosity_slides.pdf)

 # Solving Non Linear Systems
 `pdesolve` internally calls `finiteschemesolve` that is written specifically to solve non linear systems associated with finite difference schemes. `finiteschemesolve` can also be called directly.